mattermost/docs/source/install/config-proxy-apache2.rst

 .. _config-proxy-apache2:

-Configuring Apache2 as a proxy for Mattermost Server
+Configuring Apache2 as a proxy for Mattermost Server (Unofficial)
 ==================================================

 The Apache2 proxy configuration is done through the ``/etc/apache2/sites-available`` directory.
 If you're setting up Mattermost on a subdomain you'll want to create a new configuration along the lines of ``mysubdomain.mydomain.com.conf``.
 To make your life easy you could start by copying the `default` configuration file found in the same directory.